GoobyFRS/bluebotpc-web/pages/pc.md

 ---
 # IT Services

-I know that homes often have the same IT needs as a small business.
-Between the increase in work-from-home, the Smart TVs, the security systems, and the gaming consoles.
-Whether you need to drop off a device with us or we need to make a house-call, we are here to help! **All work is backed by a 30 day guarantee. $40 Diagnostics then $50/hour.**
+I know that rural communities have unique IT challenges.
+Talent and hardware availability are just the tip of the iceberg.
+If you need IT support in the Home, Shop, Farm, Small or Medium-sized business; we are here to help!
+We can support just about any type of device if the documentation for it is available.

 - Desktop and Laptop Hardware Repairs
 - Malware/Virus Removal
-- Operating System (OS) Repairs and Support
+- Smart TV serup
 - Home Network Setup and Support
 - Printer Setup and Troubleshooting
 - Custom PC Builds and Upgrades